 Regular and term employees are eligible to apply for Leave with Pay.
 Temporary, occasional, and on-call employees are not eligible.

 3. Public Board or Commission Leave.
-Employees who have been appointed or elected as members of a legally constituted city, county, state, or federal board or commission are entitled to leave with pay when requested to be absent from their employment in order to attend meetings or transact business for those boards or commissions, provided that such services do not hamper the performance of their duties at the college.
-(No more than two days a month are allowed for such leave without prior approval from the president.
-Such leave is not cumulative.)
+Employees who have been appointed or elected as members of a legally constituted city, county, state, or federal board or commission are entitled to leave with pay when requested to be absent from their employment in order to attend meetings or transact business for those boards or commissions, provided that such services do not hamper the performance of their duties at the College.
+No more than two days a month are allowed for such leave without prior approval from the President.
+Such leave is not cumulative.

 4. Voting Leave.
 Employees whose work day begins less than two hours subsequent to the time of opening of the polls or ends less than three hours prior to the time of closing of the polls are allowed up to two hours with pay to vote.
-The employee must consult with his/her supervisor as to when the employee can take the two hours off.
+The employee must consult with their supervisor as to when the employee can take the two hours off.

 5. Military Leave.
-Employees who are members of the National Guard, Air National Guard, or any organized unit of the Armed Forces of the United States shall be entitled to be paid military leave for a period not to exceed 15 work days in each Federal fiscal year, in addition to other authorized paid leave.
+Employees who are members of the National Guard, Air National Guard or any organized unit of the Armed Forces of the United States shall be entitled to be paid military leave for a period not to exceed 15 work days in each Federal fiscal year, in addition to other authorized paid leave.
 Military leave may be granted for periods in excess of 15 workdays in each Federal fiscal year; however, such leave shall be without pay.
 In addition, SFCC complies with the requirements of the Uniformed Services Employment and Reemployment Rights Act (USERRA) and grants unpaid leave and job and benefits protections in accordance therewith.

 6. Earned Educational Leave (EEL).
-The college may grant Full Time Regular status employees EEL to attend classes at SFCC or another accredited institution in accordance with the following conditions:.
+The College may grant full-time Regular status employees EEL to attend classes at SFCC or another accredited institution in accordance with the following conditions:.

 a.
 EEL may be granted on the basis of time served, as follows: